 FCPS offers pre-kindergarten to all students eligible for free or reduced-price meals.
 To enter Pre-K, a child must turn 4 years old on or before September 1 of a given year.
-Applications are available at all elementary schools; FCPS begins accepting applications Monday, March 13, 2017 for the 2017-2018 school year.
+Applications are available at all elementary schools; registration begins in March.
 Enrollment is limited.
-Click here for more information on pre-kindergarten.
+More information on pre-kindergarten is available here.

 If you are planning to enroll your child with automatic priority status based on free or reduced-price meal eligibility, bring ONE of these: three consecutive pay stubs from the past six months OR a W2 form showing the prior year's earnings OR a letter from an employer or social services agency (on letterhead) stating the applicant's family income OR foster care documentation.

 Bus service is provided to Pre-K students eligible for transportation under FCPS Policy 441 who live in the attendance area of schools where classes are offered.
 Parents are responsible for the transportation of students whose walking route to and from the school is 1.25 miles or less or who live outside the attendance area of the school where the classes are held.

 All FCPS kindergarten programs are full day, most starting at 9 a.m. and dismissing around 3:30 p.m.
 To enter kindergarten in August, a child must turn 5 years old on or before September 1 of that calendar year.
 Children entering first grade must have completed public kindergarten or have been approved for entry by FCPS.
 Whenever possible, parents are encouraged to register their children well in advance of the first day of school so that schools and teachers are prepared to accommodate enrollment.